Multi-directional mass-accretion and collimated outflows in W51: Introduction

-We used the Atacama Large Millimetre Array (ALMA) to observe at millimetre-wavelengths the high-mass star forming complex W51 located at a distance of about 5.4 kiloparsecs (kpc) \citep{Sato2010}.
-This region is forming a luminous and rich protocluster (with at least fifty protostellar sources detected \citep{Ginsburg2017}), which contains both exposed O-type stars and deeply-embedded high-mass young stellar objects (HMYSOs), and as such it is a powerful laboratory for studying the high-mass star formation process.
 Here, we focus on three HMYSOs: W51e2e, W51e8, and W51north, which are distributed across a $\sim3$ pc region.
-Previous observational studies using the Jansky Very Large Array (JVLA) \citep{Goddi2016,Ginsburg2016} and ALMA cycle 2 \citep{Ginsburg2017} have provided kinematic and physical properties of these HMYSOs on angular scales of 0.2--1 \" (corresponding to 1000-5000 au).
-Based on this previous work, we know that these objects must be in the earliest stages of their evolution, whereas the lack of an observable ionized (HII) region indicates that the central sources have not yet started ionising their surroundings via ultraviolet radiation (they may be bloated due to their high accretion rates and therefore have surface temperatures too low to produce ionizing radiation\citep{Hosokawa2016}).
+Previous observational studies using the Jansky Very Large Array \citep[JVLA;][]{Goddi2015b,Goddi2016,Ginsburg2016} and ALMA cycle 2 \citep{Ginsburg2017} have provided kinematic and physical properties of these HMYSOs on angular scales of 0\pas2--1\pas0 (corresponding to 1000-5000~au).
+These authors have also ruled out the presence of an observable ionized (\hii) region toward each of these targets down to a low ionizing continuum luminosity limit, indicating that the central sources have not yet started ionising their surroundings via ultraviolet radiation and therefore must be in the earliest stages of their evolution.
+The longest baselines at 1.3~mm provide an angular resolution of 20--30 milli-arcseconds (mas), which allows us to unveil complex structures in the circumstellar material as well as collimated outflows at radii 100--2000 au, showcased in Figure~\ref{fig:rgb_overlays}, and thus to investigate the mass-accretion mechanism on the relevant scales to test theoretical models.

-The ALMA observations (see Methods) were taken with the longest baselines of 16~km, which allowed us to achieve the unprecedented angular resolution of 20 \mas, which corresponds to a spatial resolution of about 100 astronomical units (au) at the distance of W51.
-We produced a set of high-spatial resolution images of both the $\lambda$1.3mm continuum emission and a selected set of molecular lines at different excitation energies (see Methods for a summary of the imaging parameters).

-We display some of these images in Figures~\ref{fig:structure}, \ref{fig:mom1} and \ref{fig:outflow_n}, which yield four main findings.
-(1) There are warm ($\sim 50-150$~K) dusty streamers converging onto compact cores that we conclude are accreting filaments (Fig.~\ref{fig:structure} and Supplementary Figs.~\ref{figsuppl:structure} and \ref{figsuppl:tb}).
-(2) We find no hints of rotation towards these cores (Fig.~\ref{fig:mom1}), suggesting that they do not host large discs (radii$<$80 to $<$350 au).
-(3) The central sources in the cores drive young ($\sim$100~years), compact ($\sim$1000~au), fast ($\sim$100~\kms) collimated outflows (Fig.~\ref{fig:structure} and Supplementary Fig.~\ref{figsuppl:outflows}), indicating that the driving protostars are vigorously accreting.
-(4) The outflow from W51north has a different axis (projected onto the plane of the sky) as a function of distance from the protostar, hinting at a change of direction over time (Fig.~\ref{fig:outflow_n} and Supplementary Fig.~\ref{figsuppl:outflow_n_cartoon}).
-In the following, we describe these findings in detail.